utsavk28/TRINIT_Spriggan-3_DEV02/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
- This project is built during the TRI-NIT hackathon.
+ This project was built during the TRI-NIT hackathon.
 * Home Page
 * Profile Page
 * Bugs Page